avgra3/convert-database/README.md

 If you encounter any issues installing the app, please confirm your installation of the MariaDB Connector C package.

-Optionally, you will neeed to have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed if you do not want to download this repository to insall the application.
+Optionally, you will neeed to have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed if you do not want to download this repository to install the application.

 ### Using pip